openstack/ironic-specs/specs/kilo/automate-uefi-bios-iso-creation.rst

 6. The boot iso is created by the driver and uploaded at the swift container.

-when node is teared down, the boot iso is deleted by the driver.
+when node is torn down, the boot iso is deleted by the driver.

 Alternatives
 ------------